Coronavirus Aid, Relief, and Economic Security (CARES) Act Student Grants

 - Grant requests for expenses $500 or less will not require documentation.

-- Grant requests for expenses for more that $500 will require the student complete the application and provide documentation of the expense.
+- Grant requests for expenses for more than $500 will require the student to complete the application and provide documentation of the expense.
 An example: Student purchases a computer for $800.
 The student could provide a receipt or estimate from the vendor as documentation.

-- Emergency funding may be available for summer and fall semester as long as the student was enrolled during Spring 2020 semester and summer and/or fall semester
+- Emergency funding may be available for the summer and fall semesters as long as the student was enrolled during the Spring 2020 semester and summer and/or fall semester

-- The financial aid office with the input of Director of Trio (or designate), Director of Housing, Counseling and Director of Financial Aid will determine who is approved for the grant aid based on application.
+- The financial aid office with the input of the Director of Trio (or designate), Director of Housing, Counseling, and Director of Financial Aid will determine who is approved for the grant aid based on application.